-Default Content Restrictions - Define AOL Rich Text settings for an alternative part of an HTML message.
+The Default Content Restrictions setting defines AOL Rich Text settings for an alternative part of an HTML message.
 (The AOL Rich Text setting is obsolete and not recommended except in special cases.)

-Create a set of parameters to set up a list of files or URLs that are available to use as drop-in content elements.
-See the online help for more information on using this setting.
+Create a set of parameters to set up a list of files or URLs that are available to use as drop-in content elements; see the online help for information.

-Figure 5-13 Default Content Restrictions
+Figure 5-14 Default Content Restrictions